-This is a kind of beans that is commonly used to make moin moin, akara, ekuru, and more.
-I call this kind of beans the all in one kind of beans because you can use it to cook all kinds of foods that are made with beans.
-This kind of beans is mostly consumed by the poor class in Nigeria because it is usually cheaper than ewa oloyin (honey beans).
+This is a kind of bean that is commonly used to make moin moin, akara, ekuru, and more.
+I call this kind of beans the all-in-one kind of beans because you can use it to cook all kinds of foods that are made with beans.
+This kind of bean is mostly consumed by the poor class in Nigeria because it is usually cheaper than ewa oloyin (honey beans).

 How to Start Beans Business in Nigeria

-Here are steps on how to start beans business in Nigeria as a wholesale or retailer.
+Here are steps on how to start a beans business in Nigeria as a wholesale or retailer.

 Doing your market survey before starting this kind of business in Nigeria is very important.
 It is important because this business is a kind of new business and going into it uninformed can incur losses.
 Before starting this business need to look at your area to find out so many things.

 1. Can the business really be profitable?